0x4a756a75/Analytics-for-Managers/ws2.md

 required to complete the order, which they will then output for the customers when ordering.

 Data description: This dataset contains pizza orders fulfilled by a European pizza chain.
-The data is split into two files, data_train.csv and data_test.csv.
+The data is split into two files, data_.csv and data_test.csv.
 The split is based on time, with data_train.csv containing orders from 2018-06-01 to 2018-09-24, and data_test.csv containing orders from 2018-09-25 to 2018-10-31.
 You can find a description of the columns in the appendix on the next page.